vatpac-technology/sops/docs/client/cpdlc.md

 #### ENR/OCN

 When transferring between enroute or oceanic sectors, ATC should right click on the aircraft which will bring up a handover window.
-The controller should select the next ATC unit to transfer the aircraft.
+If the next controller also has CPDLC in their controller info with a station code, they will appear automatically in your station list for transfer.

 <figure markdown>
 ![vatACARS Setup](../controller-skills/img/vatacarshandoff.png){ width="700" }